 - (1) Amounts reported for Messrs.
-Fahs, Moore, Francis, Brandman and Clark represent (i) upon a Qualifying Termination of employment (A) a lump-sum pro-rata bonus for the year of termination, based on actual performance and (B) the cash severance amount, times the multiplier applicable to such executive (2.0 for Mr. Fahs; 1.5 for Messrs.
+Fahs, Moore, Brandman, Clark and VanDette represent (i) upon a Qualifying Termination of employment (A) a lump-sum pro-rata bonus for the year of termination, based on actual performance and (B) the cash severance amount, times the multiplier applicable to such executive (2.0 for Mr. Fahs; 1.5 for Messrs.
 Moore and Brandman; 1.0 for Messrs.
-Francis and Clark), payable over 24 months (Mr. Fahs), 18 months (Messrs.
+Clark and VanDette), payable over 24 months (Mr. Fahs), 18 months (Messrs.
 Moore and Brandman) and 12 months (Messrs.
-Francis and Clark) and (ii) upon a Qualifying Termination of employment in the two-year period following a change in control (A) a lump-sum pro-rata bonus for the year of termination, based on target performance, (B) the cash severance amount, times the multiplier applicable to such executive (2.5 for Mr. Fahs; 2.0 for Messrs.
+Clark and VanDette) and (ii) upon a Qualifying Termination of employment in the two-year period following a change in control (A) a lump-sum pro-rata bonus for the year of termination, based on target performance, (B) the cash severance amount, times the multiplier applicable to such executive (2.5 for Mr. Fahs; 2.0 for Messrs.
 Moore and Brandman; 1.5 for Messrs.
-Francis and Clark), payable over 30 months (Mr. Fahs), 24 months (Messrs.
-Moore and Brandman,) and 18 months (Messrs.
-Francis and Clark) and (C) payment of, or reimbursement for, up to \$20,000 in outplacement services within the six-month period following termination of employment. - (2) The amounts reported represent the cost of providing each applicable NEO with the welfare benefit (i) upon a Qualifying Termination of employment, for 24 months (Mr. Fahs), 18 months (Messrs.
+Clark and VanDette), in a lump sum and (C) payment of, or reimbursement for, up to \$20,000 in outplacement services within the six-month period following termination of employment. - (2) The amounts reported represent the cost of providing each applicable NEO with the welfare benefit (i) upon a Qualifying Termination of employment, for 24 months (Mr. Fahs), 18 months (Messrs.
 Moore and Brandman), and 12 months (Messrs.
-Francis and Clark) and (ii) upon a Qualifying Termination of employment in the two-year period following a change in control, for 30 months (Mr. Fahs), 24 months (Messrs.
+Clark and VanDette) and (ii) upon a Qualifying Termination of employment in the two-year period following a change in control, for 30 months (Mr. Fahs), 24 months (Messrs.
 Moore and Brandman), and 18 months (Messrs.
-Francis and Clark). - (3) The amounts reported represent accelerated vesting of unvested options upon a Qualifying Termination of employment, a Qualifying Termination of employment following a change in control and as a result of termination upon death or disability, as applicable, and are based on the closing price of our common stock of \$47.99 per share on December 31, 2021, the last trading day in fiscal 2021. - (4) The amounts reported represent vesting of PSUs upon a Qualifying Termination of employment, a Qualifying Termination of employment following a change in control, and as a result of termination upon death or disability, as applicable, and are based on the closing price of our common stock of \$47.99 per share on December 31, 2021, the last trading day in fiscal 2021. - (5) The amounts reported represent vesting of RSUs upon a Qualifying Termination of employment, a Qualifying Termination of employment following a change in control and as a result of termination upon death or disability, as applicable, and are based on the closing price of our common stock of \$47.99 per share on December 31, 2021, the last trading day in fiscal 2021.
+Clark and VanDette). - (3) The amounts reported represent accelerated vesting of unvested options upon a Qualifying Termination of employment, a Qualifying Termination of employment following a change in control, as a result of termination upon death or disability, and upon retirement, as applicable, and are based on the closing price of our common stock of \$38.76 per share on December 30, 2022, the last trading day in fiscal 2022. - (4) The amounts reported represent vesting of PSUs upon a Qualifying Termination of employment, a Qualifying Termination of employment following a change in control, and as a result of termination upon death or disability, as applicable, and are based on the closing price of our common stock of \$38.76 per share on December 30, 2022, the last trading day in fiscal 2022. - (5) The amounts reported represent vesting of RSUs upon a Qualifying Termination of employment, a Qualifying Termination of employment following a change in control, as a result of termination upon death or disability, and upon retirement as applicable, and are based on the closing price of our common stock of \$38.76 per share on December 30, 2022, the last trading day in fiscal 2022.
+Retirement as used in the grant agreements means the participant's voluntary resignation from employment, other than while grounds for Cause exist, when (1) (x) the participant's age is at least (60) years old and (y) the participant's number of years with the Company and its predecessors is at least (10) years or (2) the participants age is at least sixty five (65)) years old.